arnabalumnus/ZebraPOC/UserGuide.md

 1. Get all event
 2. Last timestamp

-### Extras
+## Extras
+This are some info about accelerometer data collecting service.
-1. Service will stop on Power connect.
+1. This service will stop on Power connect.
-2. Service will start on Power disconnect and Reboot.
+2. And service will start again on Power disconnect or Reboot device.
+3. Accelerometer data will be exported on Power connect in `ZebraApp/onPowerConnect` folder.